BlockstreamResearch/bip-frost-dkg/README.md

 *Raises*:

 - `SecKeyError` - If the length of `hostseckey` is not 32 bytes.
-- `InvalidContributionError` - If `cmsg1` is invalid.
-This can happen if another participant has sent an invalid message to the coordinator, or if the coordinator has sent an invalid `cmsg1`.
+- `FaultyParticipantOrCoordinatorError` - If `cmsg1` is invalid.
+This can
+  happen if another participant has sent an invalid message to the coordinator, or if the coordinator has sent an invalid `cmsg1`.

   Further information is provided as part of the exception, including a hint about which party might be to blame for the problem.
 The hint